 Note: This applies only in the case of the default GA based Load Balancer rotation and not custom LB probe.

 For both web and worker roles, Azure injects a guest agent into the VM to monitor your role.
 This guest agent also performs a health check every 15 seconds of the role instance in the virtual machine.
 Again, if a predefined number of consecutive health check failures or a signal from the load balancer causes a role to become unhealthy and a recovery action to be initiated which is to restart the role instance.
 You’ll notice that these health checks across Azure are performed within a 15 second interval, this is to improve MTTD.
 Detecting failures quick and early means we can fix them as soon as they occur and prevent dependent systems from failing and cascading through the system.

-Note: In the case of Azure Virtual Machines, there is no role instance and there is no guest agent automatically injected by default.
+Azure Virtual Machines: In the case of Azure Virtual Machines, there is no role instance and there is no guest agent automatically injected by default.
 Hence the health check is performed on the state of the virtual machine as reported by the hypervisor.
 If there is any issue with the power state of the VM, we perform a reboot preserving the disk state intact.
 For Azure Virtual Machines, we don’t take any action for issues happening within the VM.
 This includes continuous high CPU utilization, VM OS halt and application faults in the VM OS.
 For internal VM OS issues, you will need to set up monitoring within your application.